-There are some amazing and artisanal Italian food desserts you can get on the market these days but why not try your hand at making them at home?
-In our last Christmas in Italy post you read about the four sweet P’s – Pandoro (star-shaped sweet bread dusted with icing sugar), Panettone (big muffin looking sweet bread with candied fruit and sometimes even chocolate or jam), Panforte (dense fruit cake with cloves and spices) and Panpeppato (like a dense gingerbread cake and also know locally in Rome as pangiallo – yellow bread)!
+There are so many amazing traditional Christmas Italian food desserts.
+And if you are into baking, well, you just have to keep reading!
+In another Christmas in Italy post you read about the four sweet P’s – Pandoro (star-shaped sweet bread dusted with icing sugar), Panettone (big muffin looking sweet bread with candied fruit and sometimes even chocolate or jam), Panforte (dense fruit cake with cloves and spices) and Panpepato (like a dense gingerbread cake and also know locally in Rome as pangiallo – yellow bread)!

-Here are some Italian dessert food recipes we found and thought we’d share.
-Happy baking and happy holidays.
-Gosh we love this time of year!
-Let us know in the comments if you tried to make any of these delicious four Italian sweets!
+Here are 4 Italian Christmas recipes we found and thought we’d share.
+Happy baking!
+Let us know in the comments if you tried to make any of these delicious sweet recipes!

 Courtesy of Food.com

 - 1 tablespoon lukewarm water

 - 1 tablespoon sugar

 - 1 teaspoon vanilla

 - 2 tablespoons pastry flour